-Take a peek at this year’s workshops and papers!
-Posters coming soon.
+Take a peek at this year’s workshops, papers, and posters!

 A1: Management of Persons Who Inject Drugs (PWID) in the General Medical Setting

 David Marcovitz, MD, Vanderbilt University Medical Center; Joji Suzuki, MD, Brigham and Women’s Hospital; Mariah Smith, MD, Vanderbilt University Medical Center; Alex Sidelink, MD, NYU Langone Health

 Learn about the challenges and opportunities of managing the growing population of persons who inject drugs (PWID) in integrated medical settings and to help prepare participants to manage this unique and high-risk population in this workshop.
 From convincing hospital administrators to support such models financially to addressing system-wide stigma, laying the groundwork alone for such efforts abounds with opportunity and challenges.

 A2: Attention-Deficit Hyperactivity Disorder (ADHD) in Individuals with Addiction

 Kristopher Kast, MD, Vanderbilt University of Medical Center; Timothy Wilens, MD, Massachusetts General Hospital; Frances Levin, MD, Columbia University Irving Medical Center/New York State Psychiatric Institute; Amy Yule, MD, Boston Medical Center; Vinod Rao, MD, PhD, MGH/Harvard Medical School